 Remedies, including sanctions, are designed to restore or preserve equal access to the recipient's education program or activity.
-Such remedies may include Supportive Measures however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the Respondent.
-The Title IX Coordinator is responsible for the effective implementation of remedies.
+Such remedies may include Supportive Measures, however, remedies need not be non-disciplinary or non-punitive and need not avoid burdening the Respondent.
+The Title IX Coordinator and Director of Institutional Equity is responsible for the effective implementation of remedies.